Free BRI Calculator

 Health Implications of Your BRI Score

-• Low BRI (Closer to 1): Indicates minimal abdominal fat, representing a healthier body composition.
+- Low BRI (Smaller than 3.4): Indicates minimal abdominal fat, representing a healthier body composition.
 However, extremely low scores might signal risks tied to being underweight.

-• High BRI (Closer to 20): Reflects a higher concentration of visceral fat in the abdominal region.
+- High BRI (Larger than 6.9): Reflects a higher concentration of visceral fat in the abdominal region.
 This is linked to an elevated risk of serious conditions such as cardiovascular disease, Type 2 diabetes, and other obesity-related illnesses.
+Research shows a 49% increased risk of all-cause mortality for those with a BRI of 6.9 or greater.
+It is recommended to consult a healthcare professional for personalized advice.

 “BRI was found to be superior over other anthropometric indicators in estimating the risk for various clinical end points”